ashleymullan/ashley_mullan_hugo_site/content/authors/admin/_index.md

 highlight_name: true
 ---

-Ashley E. Mullan is an M.S. student in the Wake Forest University Department of Statistical Sciences.
-Her research interests include measurement error, missing data, and social determinants of health.
+👋 Hi, and welcome to my website!
+I'm **Ashley**, an M.S. student in the [Department of Statistical Sciences](https://stats.wfu.edu/) at Wake Forest University.
+I currently work with [Dr. Sarah Lotspeich](https://www.sarahlotspeich.com/) on methods to handle measurement error and their exciting applications to the study of local food access.
+I 💖 working with data and talking about sitcoms and romcoms, sometimes even [at the same time](https://drive.google.com/file/d/1bRwA-At8TQ853uAKEudn6Ol84eFd4LJp/view?usp=sharing)!
 {style="text-align: justify;"}